 - fried or fatty foods

-Fibrous foods also keep you feeling full for a longer period of time and may help maintain your weight.
-GERD is linked to being overweight, so consult your doctor about dropping a few pounds if necessary to relieve acid reflux and heartburn.
+Fibrous foods also keep you feeling full longer and may help you maintain your weight.
+GERD is linked to being overweight, so consult your doctor about losing weight to relieve acid reflux and heartburn.

 Drink plenty of water throughout the day to refresh your breath.
 Water is less likely than other beverages to upset your stomach or weaken your LES.
-It also provides the added benefit of washing away bacteria that can lead to bad breath.
+It also helps wash away bacteria that can lead to bad breath.
 Be sure to choose still water instead of sparkling, as carbonation can increase heartburn symptoms.